By using our website, you agree to our use of cookies (Visit our privacy policy).

 One key decision for any voiceover project is whether to work with a female or male voice actor.

-If you decide on a gender and ideal vocal style in advance, you’ll have a much easier time narrowing down candidates during the hiring process.
+If you decide on gender and style in advance, you’ll have an easier time narrowing down candidates during the hiring process.

-While there’s relatively little information about gender in voice acting, one study found that listeners tend to put more trust in female voice actors and find their vocal style more attractive.
+One study found that listeners tend to trust female voice actors and find their vocal style more attractive.

 Of course, voice acting is more about the individual’s style and ability than it is about their gender.

-The right voice artist for your explainer video comes down to your brand image and the nature of the products or services you’re selling.
+The right voice artist comes down to your brand image and the products or services you’re selling.

-Localization isn’t right for every video, but explainer videos are often easy to localize for different audiences.
+Localization isn’t right for every video, but explainer videos are often easy to localize.

-Translating your script, accounting for cultural differences, and recording audio in other languages may be enough to seamlessly localize your explainer video for a variety of markets.
+Translating your script, accounting for cultural differences, and recording audio in other languages may be enough to seamlessly localize content for a variety of markets.

-Since explainer videos tend to focus on a product’s basic functions or benefits, they’re usually a great way to introduce new audiences to unfamiliar brands.
+Since explainer videos focus on a product’s basic functions or benefits, they can be a great way to introduce new audiences to your brand.

 Here’s the original: